CSC-Leiden University joint scholarship programme

 - Return ticket (to/from The Netherlands)

-- Find a PhD supervisor at Leiden University.
+- Find a PhD position and supervisor at Leiden University.

 Visit the website of the relevant graduate school for details of how to do so.

-- Once you have found a supervisor, apply for admission to a PhD programme at the graduate school in question.
+- Once you have found a PhD position and supervisor, apply for admission to a PhD programme at the graduate school in question.

 - After admission, ask your supervisor to write an acceptance letter using one of the formats below.
 The letter must be signed and written on university letterhead paper:

-- Science faculty candidates only: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Graduate School of Science (firstname.lastname@example.org) before 12 March.
-Late submissions will not be processed.
+- Science faculty candidates only: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Graduate School of Science (email@example.com) by 22 February 2019.

-Candidates for all other faculties: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Scholarships Team (email@example.com) by 12 March.
-Late submissions will not be processed.
+Candidates for all other faculties: Your PhD supervisor (promotor) must send a copy of your acceptance letter to the Scholarships Team (firstname.lastname@example.org) by 1 March 2019.

-- Between 20 March and 5 April: Apply for the CSC-LU scholarship via the CSC website.
-You must include your letter of acceptance, a copy of your supervisor's CV and a research proposal in the request.
+- Between 10 March and 31 March 2019: Apply for the CSC-LU scholarship via the CSC website.
+You must include your letter of acceptance, a copy of your supervisor's CV and a research proposal in the application.

-- Leiden University’s Scholarships Team will provide CSC with a list of suitable candidates for the scholarship programme at the end of March.
+- Leiden University’s Scholarships Team will provide CSC with a list of candidates for the CSC-LU joint scholarship programme at the beginning of March 2019.

-- CSC will select scholarship recipients from the list of suitable candidates and inform both the applicants and the Scholarships Team of their decision at the beginning of June.
+- CSC will select the scholarship recipients from the list of candidates and inform both the candidates and the Scholarships Team of the selection results at the beginning of June 2019.

 The student is responsible for submitting a complete application, according to the steps described above and before the aforementioned deadline.
 Leiden University cannot be held responsible for late and/or incomplete applications.